SweliaMonteiro/UserService-SpringAuthorizationServerInMemory/README.md

 You are working on a project that requires you to create a user service.
 Implement the Spring Authorization Server to authenticate users and generate JWT tokens.

 ## Requirements
-1. Use Spring Authorization Server to create a user service using documentation: https://docs.spring.io/spring-authorization-server/reference/getting-started.html
+1. Use Spring Authorization Server to create a user service using documentation: [Spring Authorization Server](https://docs.spring.io/spring-authorization-server/reference/getting-started.html)
 2. Make the required changes to SecurityConfig.java to configure the Authorization Server.
 3. Add Postman application as a client with clientId: `oidc-client` and clientSecret: `secret` with the required scopes.
 4. Use appropriate redirect URIs to redirect the user to the client(Postman) after login.